lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 - The **meson** native rust support is complete
 	- It is not crate-aware.
 	- It is dequate if you are writing something tiny and `std-only`.
-	- Help in integrating the cargo build plan system is **welcome** to overcome those limitations is probably welcome.
+	- Help in integrating the cargo build plan system to overcome those limitations is probably welcome.

 - Do **not** use bazel
 	- Really no.